bioinfodlsu/phage-host-prediction/README.md

 conda activate phage-host-prediction
 ```

+We recommend running the protein language models ([`4.
+Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb)) on a machine with a GPU.
+If the memory requirement of loading these protein language models is too heavy for your local machine, an alternative cloud-based service is Paperspace; you may try using either its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9) or [Python 3.9 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#previous-runtime-versions).

+⚠️ **UPDATE (06/12/2023):** In May 2023, Google Colab switched its default runtime to Python 3.10.
+However, one of our project's dependencies, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3), seems to be incompatible with Python 3.10.

 <details>
-  <summary>Click here to show/hide the complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library)</summary>
+  <summary>Click here to show/hide the complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library).</summary>

 <br>